 Oxygen therapy increases the amount of oxygen in the lungs and the bloodstream.
 You may need oxygen therapy if there are signs that the cells of your body are not getting enough oxygen.

-oxygen therapy at home or in the hospital if you have low oxygen levels in your blood because of pneumonia, lung cancer, COPD, ARDS, or other conditions.
+You may use oxygen therapy at home or in the hospital if you have low oxygen levels in your blood because of pneumonia, lung cancer, COPD, ARDS, or other conditions.
 You can choose between a number of delivery systems and breathing devices.

 Recommended Related to Lung Disease/Respiratory Problems